This post is in two parts.

 The Apostle Paul knew just how exciting heaven was, “For me to live is Christ, and to die is gain and I do not know which to choose and am hard pressed from both directions, having the desire to depart and be with Christ, for that is much better, yet to remain is necessary for your sake” (Philippians 1:21-23).

 Paul wouldn’t have been excited about death if it wasn’t something better than life on earth!
 And Paul wouldn’t have preferred to be with Christ if he thought it meant waiting under the dirt for 2000 years or more until the Lord returned again.
-Paul knew that death doesn’t exist for a Christian!
+Paul knew that death just did not didn’t exist for a Christian!

 When we are truly born again death should never haunt us.

-My husband often bemoans that I talk of heaven far too much because he doesn’t like to think he may have to live without me one day; and it is true that death does cause pain to those who left, but it is only temporary pain compared with the everlasting glory to come!
+My husband often bemoans that I talk of heaven far too much because he doesn’t like to think he may have to live without me one day; and it is true that death does cause pain to those who are left, but it is only temporary pain compared with the everlasting glory to come!
+Everything here is temporary.
 When I was preparing for this tribute for my cousin Raymond, it got me even more excited than ever about heaven, much to my husband’s dismay!

-I have song for my funeral (even though I won’t be in attendance!) if the Lord doesn’t return before hand…
+I have two songs for my funeral (even though I won’t be in attendance!) if the Lord doesn’t return prior…

 Swing low, sweet chariot